Formation (American football): Offensive positions

-The three other backs can be halfbacks (who primarily carry the ball), fullbacks (who primarily block), or they can play near (but not on) the line of scrimmage to act as extra tight ends or wide receivers.
-A tight end that fills the role as the 4th back is often called an "H-Back", and a wide receiver that fills that role is sometimes known as a "flanker" or a "slot" receiver (depending on where he lines up).
+The three other backs can be halfbacks (who primarily carry the ball), fullbacks (who mainly block), or they can play near (but not on) the line of scrimmage to act as extra tight ends or wide receivers.
+A tight end who fills the role as the 4th back is often called an "H-Back", and a wide receiver who fills that role is sometimes known as a "flanker" or a "slot" receiver (depending on where he lines up).
 Most formations have a "strong" side (the side with the tight end, or the side with more players) and a "weak side" (the side opposite the tight end, or the side with fewer players).

 The ends, which may be either wide receivers or tight ends, may catch a passed ball or receive a handoff.

 Descriptions and diagrams to display offensive formations typically use the following symbols: